Alabama vs. LSU NCAA Football Odds, Plays and Insights | November 6, 2021

 - LSU has three wins against the spread in eight games this year.

-- LSU's games this year have hit the over three times in eight opportunities (37.5%).
+- LSU's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).

-- The Tigers have eight giveaways this season, while the Crimson Tide have 13 takeaways .
+- This year the Tigers have eight turnovers, five fewer than the Crimson Tide have takeaways (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.